sutanay/sutanay.github.io/index.md

 In my prior life I had implemented a sensor network protocol named [PakBus](https://s.campbellsci.com/documents/cn/manuals/pakbusnetguide.pdf).
 Developed by Campbell Scientific, PakBus is universally used by data collection devices.
 Our open-source version of a C++/Linux version of PakBus is available [here](https://github.com/sutanay/PbCdlComm).

 ## [](#header-4) Recent Publications
+* Wang, P., Agarwal, K., Ham, C., Choudhury, S. and Reddy, C.K., 2021.
+[Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks.](publications/2021_webconf.pdf), In Proceedings of The Web Conference 2021.
 * U.S. Patent No. 10,855,706 - System and methods for automated detection, reasoning and recommendations for resilient cyber systems- Issued 12/01/20.
 Sutanay Choudhury, Kushbu Agarwal, Pin-Yu Chen, Indrajit Ray.
 * U.S. Patent No. 10,810,210 - Performance and usability enhancements for continuous subgraph matching queries on graph-structured data - Issued 10/20/2020.
 Sutanay Choudhury, George Chin, JR., Khushbu Agarwal, Sherman J. Beus
 * Choudhury S., J.A.
 Bilbrey, L. Ward, S.S.
 Xantheas, I. Foster, J. Heindel, and B. Blaiszik, et al. 2020.
 [HydroNet: Benchmark Tasks for Preserving Long-range Interactions and Structural Motifs in Predictive and Generative Models for Molecular Data.](publications/2020-HydroNet-camera-ready.pdf) In Machine Learning and the Physical Sciences - Workshop at the 34th Conference on Neural Information Processing Systems (NeurIPS).